openpnp/openpnp/User-Manual.md

 Board files are independent from any user or machine.
 You can share Board files for a given PCB design and use the file to build that particular PCB.

 You will typically create a new Board file by importing data from your CAD software such as Eagle or KiCAD.
 Once you've created a Board file for a design there's no need to change it unless the design changes.

+PCB locations represent the 0,0,0 origin of the top of the PCB.
+This tells the machine where to find 0,0,0 on the board and it performs the math needed to find the individual placements from there.
+Part height is added when placing a part so that the needle stops at "part height" above the board.

 Jobs
 ----